BlatantBloxdPlayer4/Bloxd.io-Dynamic-Island/README.md

 5. Open Bloxd.io in your browser.
 6. Press **Right Shift** to open the ClickGUI.

-Video (Sorry for low quality, my screens max res is 1366x768 ☠️
+Video of what the dynamic island looks like.
+Sorry for low quality, my screens max res is 1366x768 ☠️(The dynamic island is **NOT** blurry btw, thats just my screen)

 https://github.com/user-attachments/assets/5c9fdfa1-3674-4014-b4ac-f18bc4f64e6f